zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 This phase transforms structured control flow (loops, if-then-else) into low-level control flow (branches and basic blocks).
 But why does MLIR have **two different dialects** for control flow in the first place?

 **The SCF (Structured Control Flow) Dialect** provides high-level control flow constructs that programmers understand: `scf.for` (loops with induction variables), `scf.while` (conditional loops), `scf.if` (conditional branches).
 These operations have **structured semantics**—a `scf.for` loop has a clear beginning, end, loop body, and induction variable that increments.
 This structure makes them easy to analyze and transform.
 The compiler can reason about loop bounds, apply loop optimizations (unrolling, vectorization, tiling), and understand the relationship between iterations.
 SCF operations also compose nicely with SSA values—loop-carried dependencies are expressed explicitly through "iter_args" rather than mutable variables.
+We'll work extensively with the SCF dialect starting in Chapter 5, where vector operations require explicit loop construction, and again in Chapter 6 when implementing softmax with its reduction patterns.

 **The CF (Control Flow) Dialect** provides low-level, unstructured control flow: `cf.br` (unconditional branch), `cf.cond_br` (conditional branch), and basic blocks.
 This is the control flow model that CPUs actually understand—jump instructions and labels.
 There's no notion of "loops" or "structured if-then-else" at this level, just "goto" operations between blocks.
 CF operations are harder to optimize (determining loop structure from arbitrary branches is a hard problem) but necessary for final code generation because LLVM expects this form.